MoE-Inf/awesome-moe-inference/README.md

 17. Knowledge Distillation for Mixture of Experts Models in Speech Recognition
 18. Demystifying the Compression of Mixture-of-Experts Through a Unified Framework
 19. A Provably Effective Method for Pruning Experts in Fine-tuned Sparse Mixture-of-Experts
-20. XFT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts
-21. Retraining-Free Merging of Sparse Mixture-of-Experts via Hierarchical Clustering
-22. Merging Experts into One: Improving Computational Efficiency of Mixture of Experts